Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: Case Studies

 \subsection{Reducing Model Inaccuracies with HITL-MGA}

-Figure \ref{fig:HITLMGA_approach_comparison} compares the performance of the different HITL-MGA approaches regarding three evaluation functions.
-The figure reveals that the alternatives found by the HITL-MGA approaches outperform the original MGA in the median for the shown evaluation functions.
-Comparing the HITL-MGA approaches for the different evaluation functions, alternatives generated by V1 and V2 perform slightly better in the median than the baseline approach.
+Investigating the extent to which the HITL-MGA approaches guide the generation of alternatives, Figure \ref{fig:HITLMGA_approach_comparison} compares the performance of the different HITL-MGA approaches regarding three evaluation functions.
+When comparing the median results, the figure reveals that alternatives found by the HITL-MGA approaches outperform the basic MGA for the shown evaluation functions, while alternatives generated by HITL-MGA-M and HITL-MGA-MDy perform slightly better than the baseline approach.
 In Figure \ref{fig:cumoverload_HITLMGA_comparison} and \ref{fig:cumquadraticload_HITLMGA_comparison}, the performance of the HITL-MGA approaches appears to be loosely bounded by the initial MGA.
-This indicates that the exploratory part $A$ of the HITL-MGA objectives, with the chosen hyperparameters, is not enough to explore alternatives that perform drastically better than the top-ranked alternatives of the initial MGA.
-Furthermore, there is a significant performance gap for evaluation functions in Figure \ref{fig:cumoverload_HITLMGA_comparison} and \ref{fig:cumquadraticload_HITLMGA_comparison} comparing the evaluation function optimum and the HITL-MGA approaches.
-Two factors influence the size of this gap: (i) the lack of exploration in the initial MGA, and (ii) the cost-optimal dispatch variables $\mathbf{x}$ ensured by the augmentation term, as observed in Section \ref{sec:applying_MGA_to_NTR}.
+This indicates that the exploratory part $A$ of the HITL-MGA objectives, with the chosen hyperparameters, is not sufficient to explore alternatives that perform drastically better than the top-ranked alternatives of the initial MGA.
+Furthermore, there is a significant performance gap for evaluation functions in Figure \ref{fig:cumoverload_HITLMGA_comparison} and \ref{fig:cumquadraticload_HITLMGA_comparison} comparing the evaluation function optimum $U^{\varepsilon *}$ and the HITL-MGA approaches.
+Two factors influence the size of this gap: (i) the lack of exploration in the initial MGA, and (ii) the cost-optimal dispatch variables $\mathbf{x}$ ensured by the buffer variable term, as observed in Section \ref{sec:applying_MGA_to_NTR}.

-In Figure \ref{fig:HITLMGA_approach_comparison}, the color of the alternatives marks if its topology is unique, meaning that none of the MGA alternatives has the same topology $\mathbf{z}$, and no other unique alternative generated by the same approach has the same topology.
-However, the non-unique alternatives with the same $\mathbf{z}$ can still perform very differently, as the values in $\mathbf{x}$ may vary.
-Hence, the number of unique alternatives generated by a HITL-MGA approach serves as an indicator for its capability to generate alternatives with diverse topologies.
+In Figure \ref{fig:HITLMGA_approach_comparison}, the color of the alternatives marks if its topology is unique, meaning that none of the alternatives generated either by MGA or the same HITL-MGA approach has the same topology $\mathbf{z}$.
 With the selected hyperparameters, the HITL-MGA approaches generate a significant fraction of redundant non-unique alternatives.
 This is likely encouraged by the small solution space due to the heavy congestion in the case studies.